Azure/azure-sdk-for-js/documentation/Migration.md

  <tr>
     <td colspan="2">
       <p>
-        All operations are still grouped together by categories.
-They take a dependency on "Context" object instead of whole client. <a href="#context-types">Read more</a>.
+        Operations are still grouped together by categories.
+They take a dependency on the client's "Context" object instead of the entire client. <a href="#context-types">Read more</a>.
       </p>
     </td>
   </tr>